Up to 60% off sofas & mattresses — limited‑time deals.

 Slipcovered bench seat sofas

-Washable slipcovers are a practical way to offset the “one spill affects the whole seat” drawback, especially with kids, pets, or frequent entertaining.
+Washable slipcovers are one of the easiest ways to offset the “one spill affects the whole seat” downside, especially in homes with kids, dogs, or heavy everyday use.

 FAQs